For an Ecological & Democratic Tourism!

 - Pyotr Kropotkin, Mutual Aid, A Factor of Evolution

-By realising that 'revolutionary government' is a contradiction in terms, and proposing a decentralised and just economic system based on Mutual Aid and voluntary cooperation, Kropotkin, also a prominent Geographer and Naturalist can also be considered both a precursor of Political Ecology and, of course, Ecological Tourism.
+By realising that 'revolutionary government' is a contradiction in terms, and proposing a decentralised and just economic system based on Mutual Aid and voluntary cooperation, Kropotkin, also a prominent Geographer and Naturalist can be considered a precursor of Ecosocialism.

 "It is impossible to live pleasantly without living prudently and honourably and justly, and it is impossible to live prudently and honourably and justly without living pleasantly"